torvalds/linux/Documentation/driver-api/usb/URB.rst

 - Each endpoint for a device logically supports a queue of requests.
-  You can fill that queue, so that the USB hardware can still transfer data to an endpoint while your driver handles completion of another.
+  You can fill that queue, so that the USB hardware can still transfer data to an endpoint while your driver handles completion of ayesther.
   This maximizes use of USB bandwidth, and supports seamless streaming of data to (or from) devices when using periodic transfer modes.